Waveform

 Appends a sequence of numPad zeros to the end of time-domain signals in this Waveform object.

 To make sure a signal is received in its entirety when it goes through a channel model, we usually need to pad zeros to the end of the time-domain signal.
-The number of these zeros usually depend on the maximum channel delay.
+The number of these zeros usually depends on the maximum channel delay.
 The function getMaxDelay() of the channel model can be used to get the number of padded zeros.

 Parameters: